Advanced Usage of Tool Sandbox¶

 from typing import Optional

-from ..version import __version__
+from agentscope_runtime.sandbox.utils import build_image_uri

-from ..registry import SandboxRegistry
+from agentscope_runtime.sandbox.registry import SandboxRegistry

-from ..enums import SandboxType
+from agentscope_runtime.sandbox.enums import SandboxType

-from ..box.sandbox import Sandbox
+from agentscope_runtime.sandbox.box.sandbox import Sandbox

-SANDBOXTYPE = "custom_sandbox"
+SANDBOXTYPE = "my_custom_sandbox"

 @SandboxRegistry.register(